| Energy Category | Projects | Included Technologies |

 | Linear geometry is missing | Cannot yet compare transmission/pipelines against point or area projects | Add geometry derivation before interpreting infrastructure corridor effects |

-| All-agency geothermal blends different pathways | The current geothermal comparison is not a BLM/public-land control | Add a BLM-only geothermal sensitivity analysis if the client wants a public-land development comparison |
+| All-agency geothermal blends different pathways | The current geothermal comparison is not a BLM/public-land control | Add a BLM-only geothermal sensitivity analysis for a controlled public-land development comparison |

 | State and county counts can duplicate multi-state projects | Geography maps show footprint, not unique project counts | Label outputs as project-state or project-county records when relevant |